China Beach: Production

 The title sequence theme song was "Reflections" by Diana Ross and the Supremes (the episode "Phoenix" instead used "We Gotta Get Out of This Place" by Eric Burdon with Katrina and the Waves).

 Reception

 China Beach was a critically lauded, but poorly rated series.
 ABC persisted with the show for four seasons, but the final season was put on hiatus in December 1990 and did not air its finale until July 22, 1991.
-As a result of the scheduling, Dana Delany was eligible for (and ultimately won) a Best Actress Emmy Award in August of 1992, a year after the series broadcast its final episode and over a year and a half after many of the scenes were filmed.
+As a result of the scheduling, Dana Delany was eligible for (and ultimately won) a Best Actress Emmy Award in August 1992, a year after the series broadcast its final episode and over a year and a half after many of the scenes were filmed.